Emergency Medical Science

 Transfer Credit for EMS Courses

 The decision regarding transfer credit for EMS courses is made by the Program Director and Associate Dean, Health, Wellness, and Public Safety, in consultation with members of the Emergency Medical Science faculty.

 Paramedics satisfying the requirements for Advanced Standing will be admitted to the EMS Bridging option.
 Students admitted to the the EMS Bridging option must complete at least 18 hours of the required courses in the EMS program at Davidson County Community College.

 Challenge Examinations for EMS Courses

 State credentialed EMTs, EMT-Intermediates, or Paramedics who do not hold National Registry registration or a North Carolina credential may challenge EMS courses appropriate for their certification level.
 Specific information regarding challenge examinations for these courses will be provided to applicants upon request.
 (Refer to general requirements for more information about requesting Credit by Examination.)

-A student must meet all prerequisite and corequisite EMS course requirements with a grade of “C” or better in order to progress in the program.
+A student must earn a grade of “C” or better in EMS prefix courses in order to progress in the program.